dfernandez79/rinter/README.md

 });
 ```

-By default, debug will be verbose logging every state change, but you can make
+By default, [debug] will be verbose logging every state change, but you can mute
-it silent without having to configure all the options:
+it without having to configure all the options:

 ```js
 import { debug } from 'rinter';